Kinovea/kinovea-docs/source/export/data.rst

 - Web (.html)
 - Gnuplot (.txt)

-The underlying mechanism for these options is to **convert** the annotations data into the output format and it does not perform any higher level computations.
+The underlying mechanism for these menus is to **convert** the annotation data into the output format and it does not perform any higher level computations.
 This approach has the following differences with the export from the kinematics dialogs:

 - The coordinates do not use filtering.